 Think of landing a job at say Shell, or Amazon and pushing through a project as manager or commercial advisor.

 Commodity firms are usually very different in nature.
-Much flatter structure (if you’re a trader, there’s usually a few levels – or traders- in-between you and the CEO).
+Much flatter structure (if you’re a trader, there are usually a few levels – or traders- in-between you and the CEO).

 Responsibility in the commodity markets is fundamentally different.